-- If a candidate has previously applied for the BTT, is a BTT re-sitter, or has postponed their place from a previous sitting, they must submit a new application form, including all supporting documents, as BPP does not keep these on file across sittings. - This requirement also applies where a candidate must sit an assessment again following a successful extenuating circumstances application. - If a candidate has previously applied, paid, and postponed, the funds are held on their student account to be used towards their future programme fees.
+- There is no automatic re-enrolment across sittings.
+If you have previously applied for the BTT, re-sitting, or postponed from a previous sitting, you must complete and submit a new application with all relevant supporting documents, to indicate your intention to join the relevant sitting. - This requirement also applies where you must sit an assessment again following a successful Extenuating Circumstances application.

+• If you have previously applied, paid, and postponed, the funds are held on your student account to be used towards fees of the same programme in the future.